AY2425S2-CS2103T-T12-1/tp/README.md

 **Outputs**: Successfully updated / Contact does not exist / Form validation error - (insert details).

 **Possible Errors**: Non-existent contact, email address does not contain "@", phone number contains chars other than + and digits, name/role cannot be CLEAR.

-## Contributing

-This project is a part of the [se-education.org](https://se-education.org) initiative.
-If you would like to contribute code to this project, see [se-education.org](https://se-education.org) for more info.